FenceRider/virtual-piano/README.md

 Created on January 23, 2020 by Jonah Kulakofsky

 Virtual piano where you can click a note and it will play the corresponding sound.\
+Includes a mini game where you guess an unknown pitch and it keeps score.\
-Further design updates and implementations to come.\
+Further updates and bug fixes to come.\
 Works and sounds best on chrome.